shivamsinghps/runcode/README.md

 m-lab or mongo atlas account
 Auth Credentials (In this project its GOOGLE)

+#after generating your credentials you can add them in .env or if you want you can go on with default values.

 #NOTE:Client is RunCode

 #run in root(server) ,RunCode(client) to install the dependencies